 The Company invests in mutual funds (for which market prices are readily available) that are held in trust to satisfy obligations under the Company's deferred compensation plans.
 Such investments are classified as equity securities and mirror the employees' investment elections in their deemed accounts in the Executive Capital Accumulation Plan and similar plans in Asia Pacific and Canada ("ECAP") from a pre-determined set of securities.
 Realized gains (losses) on marketable securities are determined by specific identification.
 Interest is recognized on an accrual basis; dividends are recorded as earned on the ex-dividend date.
-Interest, dividend income and the changes in fair value in marketable securities are recorded in the accompanying condensed consolidated statements of income in other income, net.
+Interest, dividend income and the changes in fair value in marketable securities are recorded in the accompanying condensed consolidated statements of operations in other income (loss), net.

 The Company also invests cash in excess of its daily operating requirements and capital needs primarily in marketable fixed income (debt) securities in accordance with the Company's investment policy, which restricts the type of investments that can be made.
 The Company's investment portfolio includes commercial paper, corporate notes/bonds and U.S. Treasury and Agency securities.
 These marketable fixed income (debt) securities are classified as available-for-sale securities based on management's decision, at the date such securities are acquired, not to hold these securities to maturity or actively trade them.
 The Company carries these marketable debt securities at fair value based on the market prices for these marketable debt securities or similar debt securities whose prices are readily available.
-The changes in fair values, net of applicable taxes, are recorded as unrealized gains or losses as a component of comprehensive income unless the change is due to credit loss.
-A credit loss is recorded in the consolidated statements of income in other income, net; any amount in excess of the credit loss is recorded as unrealized loss is the difference between the cost or amortized cost and its then current fair value; a credit loss is the difference between the discounted expected future cash flows to be collected from the debt security and the cost or amortized cost of the debt security.
-During the three months ended July 31, 2024 and 2023, no amount was recognized as a credit loss for the Company's available for sale debt securities.
+The changes in fair values, net of applicable taxes, are recorded as unrealized gains or losses as a component of comprehensive income (loss) unless the change is due to credit loss.
+A credit loss is recorded in the condensed consolidated statements of operations in other income (loss), net; any amount in excess of the credit loss is recorded as unrealized losses as a component of comprehensive income (loss).
+Generally, the amount of the loss is the difference between the cost or amortized cost and its then current fair value; a credit loss is the difference between the discounted expected future cash flows to be collected from the debt security and the cost or amortized cost of the debt security.
+During the three and six months ended October 31, 2024 and 2023, no amount was recognized as a credit loss for the Company's available for sale debt securities.